lilblupig/imprint/README.md

 * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) is used to provide user security around passwords and storage.
 * [Google Fonts](https://fonts.google.com/) are used to provide the typography for the website.
 * [Font Awesome](https://fontawesome.com/) is used to provide the icons for the website.
+* [Google ReCaptcha](https://www.google.com/recaptcha/) is used to protect the contact and sign up forms.

 ### **Tools**
 * [Git](https://git-scm.com/)/[GitHub](https://github.com/) was used for version control and repository storage.